 All you want to do is sell your home in the least amount of time, with the least amount of fuss, at the highest price possible.
 Fair enough, but what’s your game plan?
-Selling a house by owner is one way homeowners maximize their selling power.
+Selling a house by the owner is one-way homeowners maximize their selling power.

 While not an impossible challenge, managing your own home sale, does require a certain level of savvy.
 Things usually go better when you’re in the know before diving into the real estate game.

 We’ve put together a few tried and true secrets to selling a house by the owner.
 Try them and they could be the key to selling your home faster and with less stress than other traditional methods.

 Imagine Yourself as the Buyer

 While you can’t know the wants and needs of every person who may look at your home, you can put yourself in their shoes for a minute.
 The point of this exercise is to view your home through your prospective buyer’s eyes.

 Step back and ask this question: If I were buying this house, what about it doesn’t thrill me?

 You may see the many wonderful things about your home, but a buyer sees the flaws.
 As they walk through your home, they’re ticking off each flaw they notice because, at closing, they inherit the flaws.

 Of course, they also look at the overall appearance of your home.